12 Common Habits That Make Your Anxiety Worse

 Another approach is to divide large tasks into smaller, more achievable steps.
 This can help us feel less overwhelmed by tasks and more in control of our time and energy.

+It’s also important to create reasonable goals and timelines for ourselves.
 Setting overly ambitious goals or unreasonable deadlines may set us up for failure, making us feel even more worried and stressed.

-9. Negative self-talk or low self-esteem
+9. Negative Self-Talk or Low Self-Esteem

 It’s easy to feel worried and uneasy about our abilities and worth when we continuously criticize ourselves or assume we’re not good enough.
+I am very aware of how harmful all of these 12 habits that make anxiety worse may be.

 I’ve learned that we have the ability to change our self-talk and develop a more positive and self-affirming mindset.